solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 - The `secant line` is drawn to connect TWO POINTS, and gets us the `Average Rate of Change` between two points.
 - The `Tangent line` is drawn through ONE POINT, and gets us the `Rage of change at the exact moment`.

-As for the `secant line`, its interval gets smaller and smaller and APPROACHING to `0` distance, it actually is a process of calculating `limits` approaching `0`, which will get us the `tangent line`.
+As for the `secant line`, its interval gets smaller and smaller and APPROACHING to `0` distance, it actually is a process of calculating `limits` approaching `0`, which will get us the `tangent line`, that been said, is the whole business we're talking about: the `Derivative`, the `Instantaneous Rate of Change`.

 ![image](https://user-images.githubusercontent.com/14041622/40102814-125b24e4-591e-11e8-9d6d-f51e0fc85ee6.png)